What We Believe

 5. Church Ordinances:

-• We believe that Christian baptism after salvation is the full immersion of the accountable believer in water into the name of the triune God.
+• We believe Christian baptism after salvation is the full immersion of the accountable believer in water into the name of the triune God.

-• We believe that these two ordinances should be observed and administered until the return of the Lord Jesus Christ.
-We do not believe these ordinances are necessary unto salvation but are to be done as commanded by God (Matthew 28:18-20; Romans 6:3-5; 1 Corinthians 11:23-26).
+• We do not believe these ordinances are necessary unto salvation but are to be done as commanded by God (Matthew 28:18-20; Romans 6:3-5; 1 Corinthians 11:23-26).

 6. Marriage: